voxpupuli/puppet-rabbitmq/README.md

 The erlang cookie to use for clustering - must be the same between all nodes.

+###`key_content`

+Uses content method for Debian OS family.
+Should be a template for apt::source class.
+Overrides `package_gpg_key` behavior, if enabled.
+Undefined by default.

 ####`ldap_auth`

 Boolean, set to true to enable LDAP auth.